kimminsu38oo/RTOS_MicroC-OS-II/document/Synchronization.md

 # Event Flag

 Event flags can effectively synchronize multiple tasks.
-Unlike others that use ECB, this uses OS_EVENT_GRP.
+Unlike others that use ECB, this uses OS_FLAG_GRP.

 Event flags have two data structures.